 Should you list computer skills on your resume?

-Recent survey results show that computer skills are the most desirable hard skills according to hiring managers.
-Even if you’re not pursuing a career in IT, listing computer skills when you write a resume can improve your chances of receiving a callback.
+Recent survey results show that computer skills are the most desirable skills for your resume according to hiring managers.
+So, even if you’re not pursuing a career in IT, you should list your computer skills when you write a resume to improve your chances of landing an interview.

 List of computer skills for your resume